 Furthermore, the time required for commissioning the actual machine can be substantially reduced - by up to 70 per cent - thereby minimising the need for physical prototypes and significantly reducing the time-to-market for production machines.

-Watch the video above or follow the link to watch a more in-depth video with further explanations about virtual commissioning and the benefits for machine builders and end users.
+Follow the link to watch a more in-depth video with further explanations about virtual commissioning and the benefits for machine builders and end users.